 Is there help available to study for the GRE and GMAT?

-The KeyBank Professional Development Center at UW Tacoma has partnered with the Princeton Review to offer discounts on test preparation classes for the GRE, GMAT, MCAT and LSAT.
+The UW Tacoma Library has test preparation books for the GRE, GMAT, and LSAT available for checkout or in-library reference use.
+Career Development and Education has free informational booklets on the GRE and LSAT.
 In addition, self-study books are available at larger bookstores and resources are suggested on the GRE and GMAT websites.

 Is there a minimum score required for admission?
 What does "competitive scores" mean?

 There are no minimum test scores.
 Each applicant is considered on the basis of his or her complete application packet.
 Competitive scores are determined by each year's applicant pool and cannot be predicted in advance of the application deadlines.
 Contact the individual program for more information.

 Can I repeat the test if I do not perform well?